-- A. All non-residential ground-floor uses are required to be built to the front property line or the back of sidewalk. - B. Exceptions subject to City Review: - 1.
-A portion of the building frontage may be recessed to provide for courtyards, forecourts, entry plazas or similar features, provided the following: - a) Courtyard recess is enclosed by buildings on three sides, with storefront entrances and windows fronting onto the courtyard.
+A. All non-residential ground-floor uses are required to be built to the front property line or the back of sidewalk.
+However, a portion of the building frontage may be recessed to provide for courtyards, forecourts, entry plazas or similar features, provided the following:

-- b) Courtyard recess extends no longer than 60' along the front property line. - c) Courtyard recess extends no deeper than 25' from the front property line. - 2.
-Buildings facing Truman Street shall be setback as necessary to accommodate a minimum 12 foot wide sidewalk as measured from the face of curb to the face of building. - C. All ground floor residential uses are required to be set back a minimum of ten (10) feet from the front property line or the back of sidewalk; maximum setback is fifteen (15) feet. - D. Where a building is sited on a parcel with frontage on both Truman Street and San Fernando Road, the building shall front San Fernando Road. - E. For buildings fronting Celis Street between San Fernando Mission Boulevard and Hubbard Avenue, the minimum setback is ten (10') feet from back of sidewalk. - F. Architectural elements attached to the building façade, such as columns or piers, may extend into the public right-of-way up to a maximum of one (1) foot. - G. Trellises, canopies and awnings may extend horizontally into the public right-of-way up to a maximum of six (6) feet, provided they allow for a minimum of eight (8) feet clear height above sidewalk grade. - H. At corner parcels, front build-to-line requirement applies to both street frontages.
+- 1. Courtyard recess is enclosed by buildings on three sides, with storefront entrances and windows fronting onto the courtyard. - 2.
+Courtyard recess extends no longer than 60' along the front property line. - 3.
+Courtyard recess extends no deeper than 25' from the front property line. - B. All residential uses are required to be set back a minimum of fifteen (15) feet from the front property line or the back of sidewalk; maximum setback is twenty (20) feet. - C. Architectural elements attached to the building façade, such as columns or piers, may extend into the public right-of-way up to a maximum of one (1) foot. - D. Trellises, canopies and awnings may extend horizontally into the public right-of-way up to a maximum of six (6) feet, provided they allow for a minimum of eight (8) feet clear height above sidewalk grade. - E. At corner parcels, front build-to-line requirement applies to both street frontages.